RubyNguyen07/viettel-internsip/OpenStack/Installation/Nova/NovaFundamentals.md

 noVNC-based VNC console: VNC is a graphical console with wide support among many hypervisors and clients. noVNC provides VNC support through a web browser.

 cloud-init script: cloud-init is a software package that automates the initialization of cloud instances during system boot.
 You can configure cloud-init to perform a variety of tasks.

+virsh: The virsh program is the main interface for managing virsh guest domains.
+The program can be used to create, pause, and shutdown domains.
+It can also be used to list current domains.
+Libvirt is a C toolkit to interact with the virtualization capabilities of recent versions of Linux (and other OSes).
+It is free software available under the GNU Lesser General Public License.
+Virtualization of the Linux Operating System means the ability to run multiple instances of Operating Systems concurrently on a single hardware system where the basic resources are driven by a Linux instance.
+The library aims at providing a long term stable C API .
+It currently supports Xen, QEmu, KVM , LXC , OpenVZ, VirtualBox and VMware ESX .

 ### References
 (https://docs.openstack.org/nova/victoria/install/overview.html)[https://docs.openstack.org/nova/victoria/install/overview.html]